-To make correction on a Canadian citizenship certificate, you should complete the application for Correction to Citizenship Certificate.
+To make corrections on a Canadian citizenship certificate, you should complete the application for a Correction to Citizenship Certificate.

 What should I do if I need a citizenship certificate urgently?

-Citizenship certificates may be issued on an urgent basis to Canadian citizens who demonstrate an urgent need to have their application processed.
+Citizenship certificates may be issued on an urgent basis to Canadian citizens who demonstrate an urgent need to have their applications processed.
 Every urgent application will be evaluated on a case-by-case basis.